microsoft/netperf/docs/questions.md

     - What do the percentile curves look like?
         - What percentiles do we care about most?
 - What is the **jitter** detected across the measured latency in request/respose protocol exchanges on Windows and Linux?
+- What is the curve in **datagram loss rates** vs. **datagram goodput**?
+    - Measuring UDP is difficult at scale - tracking loss vs. goodput has been effective.
 - What is the total **transactions** over a period of time for a given protocol + workload on Windows and Linux?
     - "transaction" defined as the application's work, from creating the socket to closing the socket
     - Could also be defined at the protocol's definition of 'start' and 'end' (protocol being one above TCP or UDP)